 “I had a friend who was studying marketing, and whenever we spoke about what she was doing I found it absolutely fascinating.
 In some ways it impressed me as being similar to studying the humanities, or psychology, there’s that element of analysis and communication.”

-“I did the Business Practicum, as part of a team working at the South West Alliance of Rural Health (SWARH).
+“I did the *Business Practicum – one of the management consulting subjects offered at MBS – as part of a team working at the South West Alliance of Rural Health (SWARH).
 Our project was looking at decreasing the turn-around time on IT enquiries.
-Within our group, we had a mix of international and domestic students, all with different skillsets, I found myself settling into a niche where I was helping with research, and communication, and writing.
+Within our group, we had a mix of international and domestic students, all with different skill sets, I found myself settling into a niche where I was helping with research, and communication, and writing.
 At the same time, it gave me a chance to learn about data analysis, and the numbers side of things.”

 Since graduating in 2014, Kristen has established herself as a talented and creative marketer, beginning with an internship at L’Oréal, and following roles at the Committee for Economic Development of Australia (CEDA), Playgro, and most recently De Bortoli Wines, a role that has seen her working largely in the digital and social media space.
 It’s a diversity of experience that has emphasised the importance of her time in university.